e-Lab Accelerator logistics for attending teams, staff, and faculty.

 What We’ve Accomplished

-e-Lab Accelerator 2018 brought together cutting-edge projects from across the country to catalyze real proof points of how the electricity system is rapidly evolving, and how these changes can benefit communities.
+e-Lab Accelerator 2019 brought together cutting-edge projects from across the country to catalyze real proof points of how the electricity system is rapidly evolving, and how these changes can benefit communities.
 Thirteen teams brought a mix of decision makers—ranging from city government officials to utility executives to technology providers—to apply their collective brainpower to solve complex problems in a high-energy, focused, and collaborative environment.
-Topics included mitigating against future risk, national security, and improving people’s access to clean energy.
+Topics included improved resource planning and programs for DERs and building electrification, new business models to support decarbonization, and improving communities' access to clean energy.

 The yearly roster of e-Lab Accelerator teams and faculty.